CassimJT/Digital_Passport_B/DOCUMENTAION.md

 				}

 ```
-	ENDPOINTS FOR USERCONTROLLER / URLs
+ENDPOINTS FOR USER OR ADMIN/ URLs

 ```js
 	http://localhost:5000/api/users/    -----to be hit by Admin in order to get all users